Lenniegabriel/MG-LIBRARY/README.md

 CREATE TABLE users(user_id INT(100) NOT NULL PRIMARY KEY,username VARCHAR(255) NOT NULL,password VARCHAR(255) NOT NULL);

+3.Now open the student_Info_System.jar file.

-3. Then click on "create new account" link from the login page to have an account.
+4. Then click on "create new account" link from the login page to have an account.

-4. Go back to the login page and enter credentials to log into the app.
+5. Go back to the login page and enter credentials to log into the app.

-5. Click on "Add new student account" from the homepage to open interface for student details.
+6. Click on "Add new student account" from the homepage to open interface for student details.
 Add a student.

-6. Select back from the page to return to "home" and select "Display student information" to open next page.
+7. Select back from the page to return to "home" and select "Display student information" to open next page.

-7. Type the unique id of the student added and tap search button to display info.
+8. Type the unique id of the student added and tap search button to display info.
 NB: The unique ID of students not in the database will display nothing.

 You can log out by going to the homepage.